Bachelor of Science in Apparel Design and Merchandising: Concentration in Design

 Program Learning Outcomes

-- Students will understand and apply knowledge about the roles and functions of various industry sectors in which sewn products are developed, produced, marketed, sold, and consumed, including design, construction, sourcing, manufacturing, marketing, and merchandising processes.
-Industry
+- Industry: Students will understand and apply knowledge about the roles and functions of various industry sectors in which sewn products are developed, produced, marketed, sold, and consumed, including design, construction, sourcing, manufacturing, marketing, and merchandising processes.

-- Students will apply theories and research on appearance and behavior, across the lifespan and in diverse communities.
-(Human Behavior)
+- Human Behavior: Students will apply theories and research on appearance and behavior, across the lifespan and in diverse communities.

-- Students will analyze aesthetic expression of dress in relation to historical, socio-cultural, and ecological factors and their relationship to quality of life.
-(Aesthetics)
+- Aesthetics: Students will analyze aesthetic expression of dress in relation to historical, socio-cultural, and ecological factors and their relationship to quality of life.

-- Students will identify, analyze, and evaluate issues of social responsibility and ethical behavior with local and global apparel and textile industries as they relate to historical and current issues.
-(Historical, Local & Global Issues)
+- Historical, Local & Global Issues: Students will identify, analyze, and evaluate issues of social responsibility and ethical behavior with local and global apparel and textile industries as they relate to historical and current issues.

-- Students will research, identify, and interpret the needs and wants of consumers and how industry processes are applied to plan, develop, produce, communicate, and sell product.
-(Industry-Consumer)
+- Industry-Consumer: Students will research, identify, and interpret the needs and wants of consumers and how industry processes are applied to plan, develop, produce, communicate, and sell product.

-- Students will use appropriate technology to facilitate critical, creative, quantitative, and qualitative thinking in oral, written, and visual formats to varied audiences.
-(Professional Skill)
+- Professional Skill: Students will use appropriate technology to facilitate critical, creative, quantitative, and qualitative thinking in oral, written, and visual formats to varied audiences.

-- Students will demonstrate the ability to design, merchandise, and communicate to and for diverse populations.
-(Creative Thinking)
+- Creative Thinking: Students will demonstrate the ability to design, merchandise, and communicate to and for diverse populations.

 Mandatory Advising